 After the end of Tokyo 2020, people become more concerned about the Games’ legacy, increasing the popularity of obscure sports, and the effective use of permanent venues while defraying maintenance costs.

 One legacy spoiler is former TOCOG executive Takahashi Haruyuki charged with receiving bribes from multiple Tokyo 2020 sponsors.
-This casts a dark cloud over the prospects and public sentiment over Sapporo’s bid for the 2030 Winter Games.
+This casts a dark cloud over the prospects and public sentiment over Sapporo’s bid for the 2030 Winter Games which was ultimately cancelled.

 Compiled and written by Philbert Ono (former TOCOG employee).
 Preserving Tokyo 2020 history and memories.